Last Updated: March, 2024

 The OSI model is an extremely intricate, complicated, and technically detailed framework with which it’s fair to say all global communications use, everywhere.
 The best way to learn the theory would be to take pure networking classes at university, generally as part of a Bachelor of Computer Science (or something in the sciences).
 This would generally be similar to CCNA 1-4.
 You might be provided with Cisco’s Packet Tracer, but if you get the opportunity to work on real hardware routers and switches, jump at the opportunity.
 Once you get a grasp of what’s going on, look at nmap and wireshark, and see where they take you.
 Understanding networking, and having it included contextually when you’re problem-solving has huge benefits.

 This one is computer basics – you work with computers, you need to know how they work, and how to care for them, including how to take them apart and put them back together.
-If you're the sort of person I have in mind while writing all this, you're heading rather quickly into a life where a computer (phone/desktop/smartwatch/worklaptop/etc) might as well just be an extension of of your own body, at least in the majority of the important things you do.
+If you're the sort of person I have in mind while writing all this, you're heading rather quickly into a life where a computer (phone/desktop/smartwatch/worklaptop/etc) might as well just be an extension of your own body, at least in the majority of the important things you do.
 This is all to do with encouraging a kind of ‘systems-thinking’ that must be fostered.
 Essentially, you need to be able to do things such as these:

 This list is by no means comprehensive, but these are examples of the sorts of things you should have the knowledge to do correctly, or ability to quickly (less than 60 seconds) retrieve the knowledge to do correctly.

-4. Programming and Version Control ([Python, C/C++/C#, Java, Powershell/Bash, SQL, HTML+CSS] pick three, plus git/github/bitbucket/subversion)
+4. Programming and Version Control ([Python, C/C++/C#, Java, PowerShell/Bash, SQL, HTML+CSS] pick three, plus Git/GitHub/Bitbucket/Subversion)

 Programming is fundamental.
-A personal rule of thumb (of mine) is to ask someone to pick (at least) three of the following: Python, C/C++/C#, Java, Powershell/Bash, SQL, HTML+CSS.
+A personal rule of thumb (of mine) is to ask someone to pick (at least) three of the following: Python, C/C++/C#, Java, PowerShell/Bash, SQL, HTML+CSS.
 The languages on that list can be swapped out, but (I hope) the sentiment comes across that these are ways of conceptualising the understanding of how computers function - knowing multiple gives you new (overlay-able) ways of understanding and directing computer systems.

 Version control is not optional; it's essential.
 Git, alongside platforms like GitHub, Bitbucket, or Subversion, is crucial for code management, collaboration, and maintaining a history of your project's evolution.
-Understanding how to use Git goes beyond basic commands; it's about managing your project's development efficiently, handling versions correctly, creating automates tasks and workflows, and collaborating effectively.
+Understanding how to use Git goes beyond basic commands; it's about managing your project's development efficiently, handling versions correctly, creating automated tasks and workflows, and collaborating effectively.

 Master these tools to make your work more manageable, your projects more collaborative, and your skills more marketable.
 Software development is the heart of the tech industry, and version control is one of the most important structures that supports it.